 Limited in-person purchase opportunities

 Another great brand recommended by Marshall, Bones & Co. offers its Raw Frozen Dog Food in both patties and miniature forms for smaller breed dogs.
 Both are made of 95 percent meat, bone, and organs, plus 5 percent organic vegetables, vitamins, and minerals.
 This formula is designed to adhere to a keto diet, which eliminates as many carbs as possible so that energy is burnt from fat instead.

 Their ingredients are sourced from small family farms in the United States, using grass-fed and cage-free protein sources.
 Their team hand-packs its dog food formula in a human-grade kitchen located in Austin, Texas.

 Bones & Co. patties and minis are sold in small, independent pet stores across the United States and are backed by a "keto guarantee," offering free food if your dog doesn't show improved metabolic markers, including blood sugar levels, after six weeks of use.

 No corn, wheat, or soy

 More affordable than other freeze-dried options

 Bottom of the bag is pretty dusty

-Bixbi Rawbble Freeze-Dried Dog Food is available in a wide variety of flavors, including beef, chicken, salmon, duck, lamb, pork, and turkey.
+Bixbi Rawbble Freeze-Dried Dog Food is available in a wide variety of flavors, including beef, chicken, chicken and salmon, duck, lamb, pork, and turkey.

 Best for Puppies: BJ's Raw Pet Food Premium Puppy Blend